» Log in | Register

 • Prescriptive Building Envelope Option: Roof assemblies shall meet a maximum U-factor and minimum insulation R-value as specified in ASHRAE 90.1.
 This option only can be used if the skylight fenestration area does not exceed 5 percent of the gross roof area.

 EnergyWise Roof Calculator Online is based on the Prescriptive Building Envelope Option.
 For more specific details and information, refer to the appropriate version of ASHRAE Standard 90.1.
-To purchase a copy, go to http://www.ashrae.org.
+To purchase a copy, go to www.ashrae.org.

 ASHRAE Standard 189.1

 ASHRAE 189.1 provides minimum requirements for high-performance green buildings, so it contains more stringent criteria than ASHRAE 90.1.
 ASHRAE 189.1 replaces the minimum R-value requirements contained in ASHRAE 90.1 with higher insulation values, so the information also is based on the Prescriptive Building Envelope Option.
 For more specific details and information, refer to the appropriate version of ASHRAE Standard 189.1.
-To purchase a copy, go to http://www.ashrae.org.
+To purchase a copy, go to www.ashrae.org.